 Legislation that has been approved through EALS has already been vetted by the Governor's Office with the expectation that agencies present, testify in support of, and work for the passage of these bills.
-Keep your Governor's Office contact and DFM analyst informed on meetings and hearings regarding executive agency legislation.
+Keep your Governor's Office contact, DFM analyst, and the Bureau Chief informed on meetings and hearings regarding EAL.